hashplex/Lightning/README.md

 This is an implementation of a Lightning node.
 Its goal is to foster experimentation with the Lightning protocol by simultaneously providing a full stack implementation that can stand alone and providing sufficient modularity that the server, the micropayment channel protocol, the routing protocol, and the user interface can all be developed independently of each other.

-`demo.py`, described under Usage below, is a good place to play around.
+`demo.py`, described under Usage below, is a good place to experiment.

-`test.py` is where I recommend you start reading, specifically TestChannel.test_basic and TestLightning.test_payment.
+`test.py` is where I recommend you start reading, specifically `TestChannel.test_basic` and `TestLightning.test_payment`.

 Directory:
 - The server is split across `lightningd.py`, `lightningserver.py`, and `serverutil.py`.